csuwildcat/geo-origins/explainer.md

 ## Why did platforms implement LBTs this way?

 The primary LBT issue platforms grapple with, is notification spam.
-If there are 100 beacons in a small area, all able to unilaterally activate your phone, you'd experience the mobile equivalent of endless browser popups - massive spam from all direction.
-To solve this in a quick and dirty way, platforms tied activation based on LBTs, to apps.
+If there are 100 beacons in a small area all able to unilaterally activate your phone, you'd experience the mobile equivalent of endless browser popups - massive spam from all direction.
+To avoid platforms went the quick-and-dirty route of tying LBT activation to apps.
 Seems legit, right?
 You trust your apps, so why not let them act as your trusted agents?

 The choice to use apps as the trust layer brings with it a host of other problems that equally degrade the value proposition of LBTs.
 Let's take a look at what happens when you go the app route: